gjherbiet/oarhold/README.md

 	JOBS_LOCK_FILE="/path/to/jobs.lck"
 	JOBS_LOG_FILE="/path/to/jobs.log"

-Ensure that the `JOBS_FILE`, `JOBS_LOCK_FILE` are consistent between both scripts.
+Ensure that the `JOBS_FILE` and `JOBS_LOCK_FILE` are consistent between both scripts.

 Usage
 =====

-After configuring both script, launch `./oardelay [N]` where N is the desired number of concurrent running jobs.
+After configuring both scripts, launch `./oardelay [N]` where N is the desired number of concurrent running jobs.

-It will create and hold as many jobs of `PROG` required by the `ARRAY_PARAM_FILE` content.
-Those job will only be scheduled and run `N` by `N`.
+It will create and hold as many instances of `PROG` required by the `ARRAY_PARAM_FILE` content.
+Those jobs will only be scheduled and run `N` by `N`.

-Each time a job completes, the `oarwake` script will be triggered, which will schedule the next hold job, until all hold jobs have been executed.
+Each time a job completes, the `oarwake` script will be triggered, which will schedule the next held job, until all held jobs have been executed.